-- A. Landscaping along downtown streets shall be provided as specified in the city's downtown streetscape plan. - B. Boulevards that include a sidewalk or trail and landscaping shall be provided along all other streets except where the existing right-of-way width makes this infeasible and an alternative is negotiated with the city or where an approved subdivision plan provides an alternative. - C. A boulevard is a landscaped strip at least six (6) in width along a street that includes a ground cover of turf and evenly spaced major trees.
-The density of planting per 100 feet of boulevard shall be a full cover of turf or approved xeriscape materials and major trees on 30-foot centers. - D. Where a front yard is required (please see the zoning district chapters) it shall be landscaped as provided by the landscaping plan, where such a plan has been approved by the city, or using plant materials consistent with its neighborhood.
+A. Boulevards that include a sidewalk or trail and landscaping shall be provided along all other streets except where the existing right-of-way width makes this infeasible and an alternative is negotiated with the city or where an approved subdivision plan provides an alternative.

+- B. A boulevard is a landscaped strip at least six (6) in width along a street that includes a ground cover of turf and evenly spaced major trees.
+The density of planting per 100 feet of boulevard shall be a full cover of turf or approved xeriscape materials and major trees on 30-foot centers. - C. Where a front yard is required (see the zoning district chapters) it shall be landscaped as provided by the landscaping plan, where such a plan has been approved by the city, or using plant materials consistent with its neighborhood.